reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 ```
 The output shows an additional jar named `spring-boot-jarmode-layertools` and a `layersfle.idx` file.
 The layering feature is provided by `spring-boot-jarmode-layertools` as explained in the next section.

-## Extracting the Dependencies in Separate Layers
+#### Extracting the Dependencies in Separate Layers

-We use a system property `-Djarmode=layertools` to launch the `spring-boot-jarmode-layertools` jar instead of the application:
+To  view and extract the layers from our layered jar, we use a system property `-Djarmode=layertools` to launch the `spring-boot-jarmode-layertools` jar instead of the application:

 ```shell
 java -Djarmode=layertools -jar target/usersignup-0.0.1-SNAPSHOT.jar